irfanshehzadsandhu/logseq/pages/Implement Natural Language Processing for Word Embedding.md

 			  logseq.order-list-type:: number
 			- **transform**: converts each document into a vector based on that vocabulary, counting how many times each word appears. logseq.order-list-type:: number
-			- The result is a **sparse matrix**, meaning it only stores positions where counts are non-zero. logseq.order-list-type:: number
+			- The result is a [[Sparse Matrix]] , meaning it only stores positions where counts are non-zero. logseq.order-list-type:: number
 			- `.toarray()` converts that sparse matrix into a regular 2D NumPy array so it's easier to view and work with. logseq.order-list-type:: number